jeremyckahn/kapi/README.md

 Immediate actions
 --------------------------

 Another way to move your actors around is to use an Immediate Action.
 Currently the only Immediate Action is `actor.to()`.
-Immediate actions work a little differently that keyframes.
-Keyframes form an animation loop that will repeat itself.
-Immediate Actions, on the other hand, are executed immediately, and only once, and then discarded.
+Immediate actions work a little differently than keyframes.
+Keyframes form an animation loop that can repeat itself.
+Immediate Actions, on the other hand, are executed immediately, only once, and then discarded.
 If multiple Immediate Actions are created for an actor, they are placed into a queue and execute in the order that they were created.

 ````javascript
 myCircle.to('2s', {